erogenousbeef-zz/BigReactors/Roadmap.md

 TODO - 0.3: The Coolant Update
 ------------------------------
-### Bugs
-- Water appears to vaporize into 1/10th its input?! - CNR.

 ### Graphics
 - Cool particle effects when the reactor is on! (requires making my own particle, bleah)